isomerpages/moe-bendemeerpri/_school-information/Admission/Phase 1 Sibling Registration and Letter of Consent, Undertaking.md

 [**Phase 1 Registration Form**](/files/Attachment%20B%20-%202022P1%20Registration-Phase%201%20Application%20Form%20Fillable.pdf)

-a.
+a\.
 If you have a SC or PR child eligible for Phase 1, please submit the online form at ([https://go.gov.sg/p1onlineform](https://go.gov.sg/p1onlineform)) by 6th May 2022 (Friday).
-The school will contact you should additional clarifications and / or documents are required.
+The school will contact you should additional clarifications and / or documents are required. <br>
 b.
 If your child is non-SC / non-PR, you are not eligible for Phase 1.
 However, you can submit an online Indication of Interest between 31 May and 6 Jun 2022 at [https://www.moe.gov.sg/primary/p1-registration](https://www.moe.gov.sg/primary/p1-registration).

 2\.
 You may refer to the MOE website at [https://www.moe.gov.sg/primary/p1-registration](https://www.moe.gov.sg/primary/p1-registration) for updates on the 2022 P1 Registration exercise.